mother-of-all-self-hosting/ansible-role-excalidraw/docs/configuring-excalidraw.md

 Take a look at:

 - [`defaults/main.yml`](../defaults/main.yml) for some variables that you can customize via your `vars.yml` file.
 You can override settings (even those that don't have dedicated playbook variables) using the `excalidraw_environment_variables_additional_variables` variable

-See [here](https://github.com/LuckyTurtleDev/docker-images/blob/main/dockerfiles/excalidraw/README.md) for a complete list of the server's config options that you could put in `excalidraw_environment_variables_additional_variables`.

 ## Installing